Dr. Thomas Swan has a PhD in psychology from the University of Otago. He specializes in the cognitive and evolutionary

-- People are attracted to religious concepts that they believe will alleviate their negative emotional state.
+- People are attracted to religious concepts that they implicitly or explicitly believe will alleviate their negative emotional state.
 This doesn't require the concepts to have any real mood-altering effect.

 - Religious beliefs make people feel good, but there is no measurable improvement beyond a subjective, self-reported change.

 - Religious beliefs actually work to alleviate negative emotional states in an objective, measurable way.

 The following sections provide substantial experimental evidence to support these hypotheses.
-First, however, Richard Dawkins introduces us to the key idea in this article: the motivation to believe in things that are comforting to us.
+First, however, Richard Dawkins introduces us to the key idea in this article (see video below): the motivation to believe in things that are comforting to us.

 A wealth of evidence has been accumulated over the past century to support some or all of the aforementioned hypotheses.
 The studies come from the social sciences, cognitive science, behavioral psychology, and neuroscience.
-In the summaries that follow, please note that `(PDF)' means the entire scientific paper is being linked to in Adobe Reader format.
+Many of these are listed below (PDF means the link goes to an Adobe Reader file).

 1. Literature from the social sciences suggests that people who identify with a religion enjoy greater life-satisfaction.
-Indeed, a cross-cultural study (PDF) found that religious believers have higher levels of self-esteem and psychological adjustment.
-However, the effect was greatest in countries that valued religiosity, suggesting the psychological benefits depend on the cultural standing of the religion.
+Indeed, a cross-cultural study (PDF) found that religious believers had higher levels of self-esteem and psychological adjustment than nonbelievers.
+However, the effect was greatest in countries that valued religiosity, suggesting that the psychological benefits depend on the cultural standing of the religion.

-2. A remarkable set of experiments found that when people were made to feel a lack of control (PDF), they were more likely to see patterns in random arrangements of dots or sets of stock market figures.
-This willingness to see patterns provided the participants with an illusion of control, which helped them overcome their feelings of helplessness and anxiety.
-The experiment therefore showed how negative emotions can produce a motivation to believe in a level of order that doesn't exist.
+2. A remarkable set of experiments found that people who were made to feel a lack of control (PDF) were more likely to see patterns in random arrangements of dots or sets of stock market figures.
+This willingness to see patterns provided the participants with an illusion of control, which might help them to overcome feelings of helplessness and anxiety.
+The experiment therefore showed how negative emotions might produce a motivation to believe in a level of order that does not exist.